K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 ### Build and Flash

-Build this project and flash it to the USB host board, then run monitor tool to view serial output:
+Build this project and flash it to the USB OTG host board, then run monitor tool to view serial output:

-If using one OTG board for a device rather than the radio, build and flash [tusb_serial_device example](../../../device/tusb_serial_device) to USB device board.
+If using one board for a device rather than the radio, build and flash [tusb_serial_device example](../../../device/tusb_serial_device) to USB device board.
+It does not have to be a OTG capable board, just a ESP32 with 1 free USB port.

 See the ESP-IDF Getting Started Guide for full steps to configure and use ESP-IDF to build projects.